-5.6.q Remaining personnel
+5.6.g Remaining personnel

-Specific incentive systems are in place for all Group employees, drawn up in accordance with the above-described principles, guidelines and rules envisaged for management.
+Specific incentive systems are in place for all Group employees, drawn up in accordance with the abovedescribed principles, guidelines and rules envisaged for management.

 In an effort to build fair and motivating incentive systems, studies were conducted on internal practices and their alignment with specific market benchmarks.